 To do this, go to the Main Library's homepage and type your topic into the "Easy Search" box.
 You can also choose a subject area to include in your search using the drop-down menu.
 An "Advanced Search" will allow you to choose and search more than one subject area at a time.

 The following section links to books in Illinois’ catalog and e-books.
-The last section contains Google and Google Scholar results that use your key words.
+The last section contains Google and Google Scholar results that use your keywords.
 Feel free to browse each section in your pursuit for more information.

 To look at some of the specific articles your search found, choose any one of the links from the "Journal and Magazine Articles" section at the top of the results page.
 The matches listed to the right include articles that have your search words anywhere in the article.
-For this search on gun control, “gun” could be at the beginning of the article only and “control” could be at the end.
+For this search on gun control, “gun” could only be at the beginning of the article and “control” could be at the end.
 The phrase results, on the other hand, only include articles that have both words together as you typed them.

 For this search, choose the phrase matches found in Academic Search Premier PLUS (Ebsco).